abdul-rajak/3-Tier-Application-DR/README.md

 + Add recipes to the nodes.
 + Add Route 53 record for dr site.

-Chef Client:
+**Chef Client**:
 + Automatically reapplies changes from the updated Chef server on the nodes.

 ## Testing
-+ Access the 3-tier application at the DR (Disaster Recovery) site and verify whether our application is operational following the restoration process.
++ Access the 3-tier application at the DR (Disaster Recovery) site and verify whether our application is operational.
-+ Verify whether a new entry has been added to our PostgreSQL database.
++ Verify whether a new entry can be added to our PostgreSQL database.
++ Verify Elastic IPs are assinged to Nodes.
 ## Contributing
 Contributions are welcome!
 Report issues, suggest features, or submit code changes via pull requests.
 Please follow our code style, add tests, and update documentation.
 Respect our Code of Conduct, and contributions are licensed under our project's terms.
         Thank you for your interest!